Tomatis, the Irrepressible Pioneer

 Tomatis had married by this time but, as he freely admits, the relationship was completely unfulfilling as there was no rapport between him and his wife.
 As he states in his autobiography, The Conscious Ear, “There was no love because there was no communication; there was no communication because there was no love.”

-Tomatis therefore continued to lose himself in his work.
-He invented and manufactured a sonic analyser which enabled him to analyse the frequency distribution of a voice.
+Tomatis, therefore, continued to lose himself in his work.
+He invented and manufactured a sonic analyzer which enabled him to analyze the frequency distribution of a voice.